Ada-C7/big-o/README.md

 end
 ```

+This is O(n) because even though there are two loops, they are not nested and both access the element linesrly.

 Snippet 3 - Big O:
 ```ruby
 def first_element_is_red?(array)
   array[0] == 'red' ? true : false
 end
 ```

+This is O(1) or constant because only one element is accessed.

 Snippet 4 - Big O:
 ```ruby